 My obsession with beach holidays in Italy started five years ago.
-Italians do indeed do many things better, and the beach is no exception…though my first Italian beach experience intimidated the f*ck out of me.
+Italians do indeed do many things better, and the beach is no exception.
+However, my first Italian beach experience intimidated the f*ck out of me.
 Italian beaches aren’t like the beaches I was used to at home, where I would pay an entrance fee and then the sand is seemingly my oyster to set up shop wherever and however I chose.
-Italian beaches feature a system of law and order, and beachgoers should follow certain etiquette/standards.
-Not to toot my own horn, but I can now get my Italian beach on like a boss.
+Italian beaches implement a system of law and order, with certain etiquette/standards to which beachgoes must abide or else be subjected to a theoretical slap on the wrist.
+Not to toot my own horn, but I have mastered the art of getting my Italian beach on like a boss.
 Here are some tips so you can, too!

 To bagni or not to bagni?